raphaelmansuy/tutorials/31_observability_llm_adk_vertex.md

             langchain-google-vertexai>=2.0.0
 ```

-> **📝 Important:** The Google Gen AI SDK (`google-genai`) provides a unified interface to Gemini models and supersedes the older `vertexai.generative_models` module for many use cases.
-However, Vertex AI generative models themselves are not deprecated - only the older SDK methods are being phased out.
+> **📝 Important:** The Google Gen AI SDK (`google-genai`) replaces the deprecated `vertexai.generative_models` module.
+The Vertex AI generative models are deprecated as of June 2025 and will be removed in June 2026.
 For agents, we use the Vertex AI Agent Engine (formerly Reasoning Engine) which provides a managed runtime for deploying agents built with LangChain, LangGraph, and other frameworks.

-> **⚠️ Important Model Availability:** New Google Cloud projects (created after April 29, 2025) cannot access Gemini 1.5 Pro and Gemini 1.5 Flash models.
-This tutorial uses the latest Gemini 2.5 models which are available to all projects and offer improved capabilities.

 ### Verify Your Setup